 Like a great meal, my food journey has had many courses.
-My earliest memories were laced with the fear that my fragile mother might die, due to the long-term effects of starvation from three years spent in Nazi concentration camps, and another two in hiding, before the war ended.
-It forced me to become aware, from a very young age, how the foods we eat, or the lack of good nutrition, can devastate the body.
+My earliest memories were laced with the fear that my fragile mother, Trudy, might die.
+She suffered from the long-term effects of starvation from three years spent in Nazi concentration camps, and another two in hiding, before the war ended.
+Her circumstances forced me to become aware, from a very young age, of how the foods we eat, or the lack of good nutrition, can devastate the body.
 It set me on a path of eating well and living well at an early age.
 After the war, my mother found work as a restaurant cook, and later, in America, she was a private chef for over 30 years.
-She spent her life celebrating food and nurturing her clients, family and friends with wonderful, abundant meals.
-My mom showed me that while food nurtures the body—it’s cooking that nurtures the soul.
-Food was her artistry, her meditation, her gift to the world around her.
+Trudy spent her life celebrating food and nurturing her clients, family and friends with wonderful, abundant meals.
+She showed me that while food nurtures the body—it’s cooking that nurtures the soul.
+Food was her artistry, her meditation, and her gift to the world around her.

-Becoming a chef may have been my destiny, but I didn’t know it.
+Becoming a chef and teacher may have been my destiny, but I didn’t know it.
 As a former actor, model, stand-up comic, graphic artist, writer and teacher—it seemed like all the diverse paths I took in life always led me back to cooking.
-Wherever I went to pursue other careers—New York, Chicago, Los Angeles, Atlanta—I ended up in kitchens, flying by the seat of my pants and making people happy with my food.
+Wherever I went to pursue other careers—New York, Chicago, Los Angeles, Atlanta—I ended up in kitchens, “flying by the seat of my pantry” and making people happy with my food.
 It’s where I felt most at home.
-I worked in restaurants through my teens and college years, doing practically every job there was in the front of house and back, I had my own private catering business in my 20s, cooking for celebrities in Hollywood, and cooked for family and friends for over 30 years, before deciding to turn my passion in the kitchen into a career.
+I worked in restaurants through my teens and college years, doing practically every job there was in the front of the house and the back; I had my own private catering business in my 20s, cooking for celebrities in Hollywood; and I fed and nurtured family and friends for over 30 years, before deciding to turn my passion in the kitchen into a bona fide career.

-Lily, is a high school honor student, whose recent epiphany about cooking while sampling my braised short ribs, went something like this: “Wait.
+My daughter Lily, is an honors student a Tulane University in New Orleans, (of course, she’d pick a great food town), whose recent epiphany about cooking while sampling my braised short ribs, went something like this: “Wait.
 This is delicious.
 I’m totally spoiled because I’ve eaten food like this all my life.
 I better learn how to make stuff.”
-She now pays attention when I'm cooking, in-between texts.
+She now pays attention in the kitchen when she’s home on breaks.